BoyeGuillaume/hyperion/docs/formalism.typ

 Conclusion of *step 2*:
 1. At loop exit, we have that `%current == %base * %base * ... * %base` (`%exp` times)

-#todo[
-  Currently we cannot express the conclusion as a post-condition directly as we don't have a `pow` operator in the framework.
-]

 *Step 3*: Additional properties derivation (*WIP*):
 - We can derive that `%pow(%base, %a + %b) == %pow(%base, %a) * %pow(%base, %b)`
 - We can derive that `%pow(%a * %b, %exp) == %pow(%a, %exp) * %pow(%b, %exp)`
 - We can derive that `%pow(%base, %0) == 1`

+#todo[
+  How can we automate the derivation of such properties ?
+  - Invariant and properties also need to track timing (for instance for container get/set properties) ]

 == State of optimization -- Determinism